okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 ### Rate limits

-Event hooks aren't triggered after reaching a limit of 400,000 applicable events, per org, per day.
+Event hooks aren't triggered after reaching a limit of 400,000 applicable events, per org, per 24-hour period.
+The System Log receives a warning if the event number hits 75% of the limit.
+The event limit resets 24 hours after the first event is sent.

 ### Debugging